 Prescriptive Analytics

-What Skills Do Today’s Accountants Need?
+What Data Analytics Skills Do Today’s Accountants Need?

 Data Analytics Creates Automation and Autonomy

 With any manual process, there comes human error.
-Whether through migration, misadoption, or simple data entry mistakes, automation remedies all of these potential errors.
+Whether through migration, maladoption, or simple data entry mistakes, automation remedies all of these potential errors.
 Traditional analytics solutions and processes typically cause delays so that executives can’t make quick, confident, and informed decisions.
 Companies might collect data from multiple sources and require corporate departments to create, extract, transform, and load the data to multiple interfaces.
-Combined, these tasks leave a substantial room for error.
+Combined, these tasks leave substantial room for error.

 With traditional solutions and processes, you will likely need an IT expert in analytics to conduct the analysis.
 Automating analytics processes and migrating to the cloud can be extremely beneficial for businesses of all sizes.
 However, this comes with a caveat: Businesses must be prepared for an effective migration that doesn’t leave things to chance.
-Migrations can be time consuming and pose the risk of lost data.
+Migrations can be time-consuming and pose the risk of lost data.

 Automation

 Outside of the risks of migration, modern analytics solutions give you the chance to automate nearly everything.
-You can simply identify a few parameters you want to automate, determine which model you want to use, and implement the automations on the platform of your choice.You can also input data from multiple applications, platforms, and clouds.
+You can simply identify a few parameters you want to automate, determine which model you want to use, and implement the automation on the platform of your choice.
+You can also input data from multiple applications, platforms, and clouds.
 Gathering, cleaning, preparing, and analyzing this data can be done immediately, eliminating the risk of human error and saving valuable time.

 How Do Data Analytics Transform Accounting?